ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/c6728959-b634-4728-bdf9-d0060ec3972c)
 <br />
 </p>
 The above image shows a Remote Desktop protocol (RDP) session using the public IP address obtained from Mircosoft Azure.
-This connection is used to remotely access the virtual machine, where the OsTicket system will be installed.
+This connection is used to remotely access the virtual machine, where the osTicket system will be installed.

 <br />
 </p>